nikhlu07/superherotoken/README.md

 Burn Tokens: Pay homage to the valor of your superheroes by performing the honorable act of burning tokens.
 Tokens can be permanently removed from circulation, leaving a legacy behind.

-# Help and Support:
-If you encounter any challenges or have questions about the SuperHeroToken contract, our team of developers and contributors is always here to assist you.
-Feel free to reach out to us through GitHub or the provided email address.

 # Authors:
-This incredible superhero journey was brought to you by Nikhil Sharma, a passionate developer with a vision for innovative blockchain solutions.
+Nikhil Sharma
 Connect with the author on GitHub (https://github.com/nikhlu07) or send an email to nikhhils07@gmail.com.

+# License
+This project is licensed under the MIT License - see the LICENSE.md file for details